Developer Guide

 - Sort classes:

-sort timing asc
+sort timing asc. - Expected:

-message shown, ‘Sec 5 A Maths’ now comes before ‘Sec 4 A Maths’ in the class list.
+Sorted classes based on timing in asc directionmessage shown, ‘Sec 5 A Maths’ now comes before ‘Sec 4 A Maths’ in the class list.

 - Prerequisites: Add more than 1 class in non-sorted order by timing.
 Steps to do this are below: